tydev-new/ARCH/design_doc/3_engineering_design.md

 1. If checkpoint fails, ARCH logs the error and allows Containerd to proceed with the next command
 2. No automatic retry is implemented
 3. The container continues running as normal
+4. Failed checkpoint images are automatically cleaned up from the filesystem
+5. Cleanup includes removing partial checkpoint data and temporary files

 ### Restore Failures

 1. If restore fails, ARCH rolls back changes to the container
 2. ARCH calls Runc with the original create command
 3. The container is created from scratch
+4. Failed restore attempts are logged with detailed error information
+5. No cleanup required as container is not yet running

 ### Data Consistency

 1. Runc guarantees process consistency during checkpoint
 2. Processes are paused during checkpoint, ensuring file consistency
 3. Checkpoint images are validated before restore
+4. Container ID and namespace information is preserved in checkpoint path structure
+5. Path structure: `/checkpoint/{namespace}/{container_id}/`

 ## Security Considerations